picoevent/picoevent/README.md

 # picoevent business intelligence microplatform

 The initial goal of this project is to provide a simple, scalable, extendable business intelligence solution for smaller platforms, especially Django projects.
+The idea for this project came out of recurring problems with Django scalability.

 Like the Flask framework picoevent is initially written against, it's limitations in functionality provide a trade off for flexibility and straightforward, virtually unlimited, scalability.